sveltejs/kit/documentation/docs/13-configuration.md

 * `enabled` — set to `false` to disable prerendering altogether
 * `force` — if `true`, a page that fails to render will _not_ cause the entire build to fail
 * `pages` — an array of pages to prerender, or start crawling from (if `crawl: true`).
 The `*` string includes all non-dynamic routes (i.e. pages with no `[parameters]` )

-#### startGlobal

-You probably don't need this, it's mainly useful for SvelteKit's integration tests.

-If specified, the client-side app will not start automatically.
-Instead, a global function will be created with the specified name.
-Calling it will start the app and return a promise that resolves (or rejects) once everything has initialised.

 #### target